json-everything/json-everything/docs_source/examples/more-enums.md

 }
 ```

-In this case, when we want to serialize `Orange | Green`, we'll actually get `"green,orange"`.
+In this case, when we want to serialize the enum value `Orange | Green`, we'll get `"green,orange"` in the serialization.